Skip to main content

 GENERAL DESCRIPTION OF PATIENT SUPPORT CORPS (PSC)

 Clinical Experience at UCSF: The Patient Support Corps (PSC) presents a rare opportunity for UC Berkeley undergraduates to deliver direct services to patients as members of UCSF care teams.
 UCSF is an internationally renowned medical center with equally acclaimed schools of medicine, nursing, pharmacy, and dentistry.
 Students work as officially badged UCSF affiliate employees with access to the electronic health record and other internal systems essential for team-based health care.
-Students earn academic credit in our unpaid internships, and also gain experience, skills, and access to role models, mentors, and networks - while contributing to patient care at UCSF.
+Students earn academic credit in our unpaid internships, and also gain experience, skills, and access to role models, mentors, and networks - while contributing meaningfully to patient care at UCSF.

 Student tasks: PSC students go beyond shadowing or observation – program leaders train all our students to work on a range of tasks, such as case-finding or scheduling or making outbound calls and documenting interactions with patients.
 For some roles, program leaders will also train students to be health coaches or patient scribes.
+I will assign you to a role based on program needs.
+Do not apply to this program thinking you will be able to choose your role.
+All the roles contribute meaningfully to patient care, and any role allows you to learn about how interprofessional teams deliver care.
+All the roles expose you to my mentoring and investment in your development.

 Time commitment and academic credit: The time commitment is 9-11 hours per week for 3 units of academic credit through the Undergraduate Research Apprentice Program.
-The course (Undergraduate Interdisciplinary Studies 192) is pass/fail and meets every Friday from 5 to 6 pm, with a weekly assignment due by 2 pm each Friday.
-I also require students to protect one regular half-day shift (same day each week) in their schedule.
+Applicants will need to attend daylong application sessions on Saturdays during the URAP interview window, and these Saturday sessions will continue during their first semester until they have completed an overall orientation to the Patient Support Corps.
+If accepted, students must register for the Patient Support Corps course (Undergraduate Interdisciplinary Studies 192).
+This course is pass/fail and meets every Friday from 5 to 6 pm, with a weekly assignment due by 2 pm each Friday.
+I also require students to protect at least one regular half-day shift (same day each week) in their schedule.
 In this way, clinical teams know when they can depend on student intern support.
-Therefore about 5 hours a week are dedicated to shift work.
+Therefore at least 5 hours a week are dedicated to shift work.
 One hour is dedicated to our weekly class meetings (Fridays at 5 pm).
 One hour is devoted to reporting and reflecting on each week's shift.
-Students must also set aside time (2-4 hours) outside their shifts for additional training activities, or documentation, or for team meetings.
+Students must also set aside time (2-4 hours) for additional shift work (e.g. half-shift), additional training activities, or documentation, or for team meetings.
+This is a course, but it also functions as employment (work) experience and should be represented that way on student resumes/profiles.

 STUDENT ORGANIZATION

 The Patient Support Corps at UCSF works closely with a UC Berkeley student group, the Patient Advocacy Student Group.
-This presents leadership opportunities for students.
+This presents additional leadership opportunities for students.

 STUDENT INTEREST IN INNOVATION

 My work with the Patient Support Corps is innovative (e.g. 2009 award from the Mayo Clinic Center for Innovation, https://www.youtube.com/watch?v=-BIJ8r-wbZQ).
 The Patient Support Corps is blazing new trails in service learning as a high-impact educational practice.
 Very few organizations train early-stage students to perform in such high responsibility positions.
-This requires students have a strong appetite and aptitude for innovation, and high tolerance for ambiguity and variation.
+This requires students who have a strong appetite and aptitude for innovation, and high tolerance for ambiguity and variation.
 I seek students who are adaptable to conditions that evolve.
-Students are constantly overcoming barriers to their participation (e.g. technology glitches, scheduling issues, difficulty in reaching patients, rapidly changing job responsibilities, etc.) This is not a program for students who expect to plug in to a standardized internship, punch the clock, clock some hours, and go back to schoolwork on a regular, predictable schedule.
+Students are constantly overcoming barriers to their participation (e.g. technology glitches, scheduling issues, difficulty in reaching patients, rapidly changing job responsibilities, etc.) This is not a program for students who expect to plug in to a standardized internship, punch the clock, clock some hours, and go back to their schoolwork on a regular, predictable schedule.
 This is more for students who crave experiential learning on interprofessional teams, and are patient and realistic about how complex that can be, and how flexible they will need to be.

 ==============================================